digital-analysis-co/digital-analysis-co/docs/blog/posts/consent_mode_&_google_analytics_attribution.md

 # Cookie Consent, Google Analytics and Attribution

 What happens if you don’t configure a consent state for a Google Analytics (GA) tag?
 GA processes the data anyway.
 If the tag fires without a consent state set, GA assumes consent is granted, sending data normally.
-The data’s attribution distribution (e.g., Direct, Organic, or Paid Search) stays intact from a technical standpoint.
+The data’s attribution distribution (e.g., Direct, Organic, or Paid Search) stays intact from a technical standpoint. <!-- more -->

 In reality, if intent-driven users from these channels are more likely to accept cookies instead of bouncing, you might see their proportions rise with Basic Consent Mode.